 specify the manifest file name."

 This is followed by the name you wish to give to your jar file,

 the name of your manifest file, and the list of

 *.class means all class files in the current directory.

-Below are the detailed steps for doing this
+and the detailed steps for doing this

 in Command Prompt and in JCreator.

 In Eclipse Help contents, expand "Java development user guide" ==>

 Follow the instructions for "Creating a new JAR file"